1110Shivam/task-manager/README.md

 * **Google Login:**

-  * JWT token is set as a cookie after login
+  * On successful login, a JWT is stored in localStorage
-  * Currently, Google users are authenticated but **not authorized for task operations** (planned as a future improvement)
+  * This token is sent in the Authorization header for protected endpoints

 ---

 ## 🔄 Future Improvements

-* Allow Google-authenticated users to perform task operations
 * User profile management
 * Role-based access control
 * Task categories or priority levels